pharo-mooc/Fiana/README.md

-This repository is about a lecture on Advanced Object-Oriented Design given by S. Ducasse and Oleksandr Zaitsev at the University of Finiarantsoa in Madagascar.
+This repository is about a lecture on Advanced Object-Oriented Design given by S. Ducasse and Oleksandr Zaitsev at the University of Fianarantsoa in Madagascar.

 - Exercise descriptions are in the folder Exercises